 2300 København S

-Valtysson sits in the scientific committee for the International Conference of Cultural Policy Research and the Swedish Agency for Cultural Policy Research.
+Valtysson sits in the scientific committee for the International Conference of Cultural Policy Research.
 He is a member of the editorial boards for the International Journal of Cultural Policy, the Nordic Journal of Cultural Policy and NORDICOM Review.
-Valtysson sits in the steering committe for Center for Modern European Studies.
 Valtysson is the PI for the research network Algorithmic Software Culture - Capturing, Theorizing and Regulating Social Media, and a member of the research project Don't Take it Personal: Privacy and information in an algorithmic age.
+Valtysson is the PI for the research project Follow Me: The Influence of Digital Media Creators funded by the Independet Research Fund Denmark.
+Valtysson is a PI for the research project Platformisation of culture: Cultural policy, art museums and social communities funded by the Norwegian Cultural Council and the Danish Arts Foundation.
 Valtysson is the leader of the research group Digital Culture at the Department of Arts and Cultural Studies.